eleqtrizit/PartyAtMyHouse/README.md

 ## Update

-The program no longer works as it was not updated as Spotify APIs envolved.
+The program no longer works as it was not updated as Spotify APIs enolved.

 ## Bugs